dupegui334/peex-1/scripts/cloud_security/README.md

 terraform init
 terraform apply
 ```
-After creating all the resources go to AWS console and check:
+After creating all the resources go to AWS console, login as bastion-user and check:
-* Having connection to bastion instance via SSM, if so, paste the private key (.pem) inside ec2-user home directory. if not, check the IAM role.
+* Having connection to bastion instance via SSM, if so, paste the private key (.pem) inside ec2-user home directory. if not, check the policies attached to IAM role (EC2) and for the IAM user.
 ```
 #Inside bastion via SSM:
 sudo -i